jaknap/PoemGen/README.md

 <h2>Poem Generator</h2>

+This is a small project which pops up a new Cavafy poem everytime you reload the page.

+<h4>Setting up the project:</h4>
 Scrape poems of Cavafy by runnning the cavafySc.py file, and generate the json file.

 Start a mongo instance, and import the json file into a collection using the command: